 From Wikipedia, the free encyclopedia.
 This article is about the Indian philosophical concept "Guna".
 For other uses, see Guna (disambiguation).
 Guṇa (Sanskrit: गुण) depending on the context means 'string, thread or strand', or 'virtue, merit, excellence', or 'quality, peculiarity, attribute, property'.
 The concept originated in Samkhya philosophy, but now a key concept in various schools of Hindu philosophy.

-There are 3 guṇas, according to this worldview, that have always been and continue to be present in all things and beings in the world.
+According to this world view, that have always been and continue to be present in all things and beings in the world.
 These 3 gunas are called: sattva (goodness, constructive, harmonious), rajas (passion, active, confused), and tamas (darkness, destructive, chaotic).
-All of these 3 gunas are present in everyone and everything, it is the proportion that is different, according to Hindu worldview.
+All of these 3 gunas are present in everyone and everything, it is the proportion that is different, according to Hindu world view.
 The interplay of these gunas defines the character of someone or something, of nature and determines the progress of life.
 In some contexts, it may mean 'a subdivision, species, kind, quality', or an operational principle or tendency of something or someone.
 In human behavior studies, Guna means personality, innate nature and psychological attributes of an individual.There is no single word English language translation for the concept guna.
 The usual, but approximate translation is "quality".

-To a Qabalist, the Great Work is to make the "As above, so below", which is a process of "Above all things, know thyself", all of which is achieved by remembering the Spiritual journey "down" the Tree of Life by consciously traveling "back up" the inward paths and thus opening our personalities to the Great Collective Personality that began this condensing process of Macrocosm to Microcosm.
+To a Qabalist, the Great Work is to make the "As above, so below", which is a process of "Above all things, know thyself", all of which is achieved by remembering the Spiritual journey "down" the Tree of Life by consciously traveling "back up" the inward paths and thus opening our personalities to the Great Collective Person that began this condensing process of Macrocosm to Microcosm.
 To "Remember thyself", is to know your divinity, not just believing in it.
 All of us are already, by presence alone, establishing the connection of Higher Self and Lower Self.

 Part of the Great Work is to establish a "Knowing Evolutionary" state of " self-conscious expanding and liberating", to "sense out" through the animal brain form; bypassing survival thinking limits, allowing Wisdom to act, rather than letting the senses of "outward being" dictate reaction.
 To a Qabalist, Wisdom is the ability to "create-see error-and correct it", for we know that Wisdom is 50% error, and 50% correction; to the animal brain to make error is feared, as it maybe eaten.
 Hence, fear is keeping it from creating anew.
 The wise know that we must make mistakes when creating in a "cause and effect" universe, as entropy is part of all material creation.
 Entropy, is always seeking to "proceed from order to disorder", and the Universal solution to that chaos, is to keep up motion by constant change.
 In other words, act to"To expand and liberate" creation from previous boundaries rather than just react to creation.